 The Local authority shall serve a notice requiring the recipient to take such steps as may be specified in the notice to remedy the condition of the premises by cleansing and disinfecting them.
 The notice my require among other things the removal of wallpaper or other wall coverings, and in the case of verminous premises, the taking of such steps as may be necessary for destroying or removing vermin.
 If the recipient of the notice fails to comply with the requirements of the notice then the local authority may carry out works in default in accordance with the requirements specified in the notice.
 The local authority may recharge the recipient of the notice for the cost of carrying out such works.
-There is no appeal against this notice but an appeal can be made against the reasonableness of the authority's requirements set out in the notice.
+There is no appeal against this This is a controlled document.
+Whilst this document may be printed, the electronic version posted on the RBSAB website is the controlled copy.
+Any printed copies of this document are not controlled.
+As a controlled document, this document should not be saved onto local or network drives but should always be accessed from the RBSAB website - www.rbsab.org notice but an appeal can be made against the reasonableness of the authority's requirements set out in the notice.